How to fix problems with a new build home

 Understanding your warranty with the National House Building Council

 Home buyers often rely on the National House Building Council (NHBC) warranty for peace of mind.
-This warranty typically covers major structural defects for up to ten years.
+This warranty covers major structural defects for up to ten years.
 The first two years, known as the builder's warranty period, often include broader coverage.

 How to effectively communicate with your warranty provider